 At IPL, we are committed to being an inclusive and accessible organisation through the development of a culture that embraces diversity.
-We believe that making opportunities for the contributions of a diverse workforce has benefits for our employees, our communities and our business, and can help us grow, remain relevant and be competitive.
+We believe that making opportunities for the contributions of a diverse workforce which reflects our communities has benefits for our employees, our communities and our business, and can help us to grow, remain relevant and be competitive.

 • Respecting our differences

 • Building a flexible organisation

 Respecting our differences is critical to ensuring that our work places will be free of discrimination and harassment and inclusive of all people, regardless of differences.
 Shaping our future organisation means IPL is continually developing a more diverse workforce, creating business sustainability and strength.
 We also offer workplace flexibility by providing opportunities for working arrangements that accommodate the needs of the Company while balancing the diverse needs of its people at different stages in their careers and lives.

 In order to progress our Diversity Strategy, this year the following initiatives were undertaken: